 Funerals.
 Our clergy will officiate at the funerals of members, their parents, grandparents, children and grandchildren without charge.
 The clergy may, at their discretion, conduct a funeral service for a non-member provided that the service and preparation do not conflict with previously scheduled Temple business, and that they are appropriately compensated for their services.

 Shiva.
 The synagogue will make its best efforts to provide Minyan leaders for services for congregants, their parents, grandparents, children and grandchildren, regardless of who conducted the funeral.

 Religious School.
-In order to enroll children in Religious School, the parent(s) must be members in good standing of the Temple.
+In order to enroll children in the Mensch Lab, our Religious School, the parent(s) must be members in good standing of the Temple.

 Memorial Plaques.
 Memorial plaques may only be purchased by members of the congregation, or by a non-member in memory of a deceased member.